GuyPeer85/Dockerfile-Jenkinsfile-show-in-HTML/Jave language/README.md

-When the user selects a Jenkins pipeline, the "python language" ,index.html page shows this result:
+When the user selects a Jenkins pipeline, the "Java language" ,index.html page shows this result:
 ===================================================================================================
-Hello and welcome you choose the Python language
+Hello and welcome

+you choose the Java language

 have a great day at work